 Pilots must sign liability waiver for any activity at Copper Resort.

-Pilots must have valid USHPA and RMHPA membership with proper rating.
+Pilots must have valid USHPA membership with P4/H4 rating.
+RMHPA membership strongly recommended

 Pilots are not allowed to land inside the ski area boundary or near equipment or near structures or near people.

 Pilots must contact a site director prior to flying the site and fly only under recommendation of flight director since the window to fly can close quickly.